pcanz/grammar-parser/docs/introduction.md

-#	 Introduction To Grammar Parsers
+#	 Introduction To The Grit Grammar Parser

 Regular expressions are a standard tool in every programmers tool-box.
 But grammar rules are rarley used, they seem to be reserved for specialists such as language designers and compiler writers.